ethangillengg/virtual-orrery/README.md

 - For windows, ensure that the c++ desktop development kit is installed inside visual studio.
 You can use developer command prompt in windows.

 - For macOS, you must have the latest version of OS and Xcode installed.

-## Available Examples and Skeletons

-This branch consists of the following:
-- `/HW4`:

-Starter code for HW4 which is a functioning example that renders a full screen quad and uses it to generate rays for ray tracing in the fragment shader.
-A fragment shader is provided that intersects rays with a unit sphere located at the origin.
-  An arcball camera is integrated so that the user can move the camera around the ray-traced sphere using the mouse.
-  Texture setup code is also provided and all the textures you need are properly set up, with the fragment shader demonstrating how to access all of them.

-Shader hot-reloaing is supported via `F5`.
-Increment and decrement the current time by using the left and right arrow keys.
-  The demo fragment shader uses the time variable to cycle between all the loaded textures; you will want to change this in your own implementation.

-The starter code has been set up so that most students will be able to fulfill all the basic requirements by modifying a single file, the fragment shader.
-You may alter the starter if you wish, but bear in mind that the sole input of mechanical orreries is a crank that can be turned backwards and forwards; all orbital mechanics were handled internally, with no external assistance.
-  Adding transformations beyond the view transform should not be necessary, and could cost you marks.
-Any variable you add should only deal with cosmetic details, such as toggling shading on or off.